 - 1. These instructions apply to residential eviction for nonpayment of rent only. - 2.
-All landlords should read and become familiar with Chapter 83, Florida Statutes (F.S.), and Chapter 55, F.S. - 3.
-The forms attached to these instructions have been approved by the County Court Judges in Brevard County for use in residential evictions for nonpayment of rent only.
-If you wish to pursue back rent or damages or eviction for reasons other than nonpayment of rent, you must either modify these forms to suit your needs, use the Simplified Forms developed by the Supreme Court, prepare your own documents or consult with an attorney. - 4.
-When filling out the eviction forms, please print or type so that the forms are legible. - 5.
+All landlord's should read and become familiar with Chapter 83, Florida Statutes (F.S.), and Chapter 55, F.S. - 3.
 When filing your complaint, please ensure that you provide the appropriate number of copies for each document as indicated within these instructions.
-The deputy clerk will charge you a copy fee for each copy you require to complete your package if the copies are not submitted with your complaint.
-If you fail to advise the deputy clerk that you do not have the appropriate number of copies needed for mailing prior to the deputy clerk time-stamping and in effect filing your document, the fee will be \$1.00 per page.
-The fee is \$.15 per page for documents that have not yet been filed with the Clerk's Office and \$1.00 per page for documents that have been filed with the Clerk's Office. - 6.
-When filing your complaint, please ensure that you provide the appropriate number of pre-addressed, pre-stamped business size envelopes as indicated within these instructions.
+The deputy clerk will charge you a fee for each copy you require to complete your package if the copies are not submitted with your complaint.
+If you fail to advise the deputy clerk that you do not have the appropriate number of copies needed for mailing prior to the deputy clerk time-stamping and filing your document, the fee will be \$1.00 per page.
+The fee is \$.15 per page for documents that have not yet been filed with the Clerk's Office and \$1.00 per page for documents that have been filed with the Clerk's Office. - 4.
+When filing your complaint, please ensure that you provide the appropriate number of pre- addressed, pre-stamped business size envelopes as indicated within these instructions.
 The envelope should reflect the landlord's return address.
 The landlord will be responsible for insufficient postage or re-execution of returned mail.
-The Clerk's Office will not provide or sell envelopes to you.
-The Clerk's Office also does not sell postage.
+The Clerk's Office has envelopes and stamps for sale.
+The Clerk's Office will not refuse to accept any filing presented to them and will not review pleadings to determine whether the document is sufficiently prepared according to law.
+These determinations are made by the court.